Budget Preparation and Project Managing in Foreign Currency

 - The University has no allowance for accommodation which means that all accommodation expenses must be supported by original receipts.

-- Most federal government awards are subject to Treasury Board travel guidelines.
+- Most federal government awards are subject to the Travel Directive.

 Include in the budget proposal a request for allowances for accommodation and meals and any other expenses for which an allowance might be appropriate.